 If you have a variable rate mortgage, this means that your monthly payments can go up or down over time.

 Most lenders will have a Standard Variable Rate (SVR), which is the rate charged when any fixed, discounted or other type of mortgage deal comes to an end.
 There are usually no Early Repayment Charges (ERCs) if you want to switch away from your lender’s SVR.

 There are several other types of variable rate mortgage available too.
 These are:

 • Discounted rate mortgages

 Tracker mortgages, as the name suggests, track a nominated interest rate (usually the Bank of England base rate), plus a set percentage, for a certain period of time.
 When the base rate goes up, your mortgage rate will rise by the same amount, and if the base rate falls, your rate will go down.
 Some lenders set a minimum rate below which your interest rate will never drop (known as a collar rate)but there's usually no limit to how high it can go.

 Discount rate mortgages

-The discount is a reduction on the lender's standard variable rate (SVR).
-Mortgages with discounted rates are some of the cheapest around but, as they are linked to the SVR, the rate will go up and down when the SVR changes.
+Discounted mortgages offer you a reduction from the lender's Standard Variable Rate (SVR) for a certain period of time, typically two to five years.
+Mortgages with discounted rates can be some of the cheapest deals but, as they are linked to the SVR, your rate will go up and down when the SVR changes.